-- a) Allowing limited caravan, camping and chalet development (See appraisal for Policy 38A) - b) Permitting new hotels and guest houses within Centres or through the conversion of appropriate existing buildings in the countryside. - c) Protecting against the loss of hotels and guesthouses unless it is proven that their continued use would not be viable or that peak demand can continue to be met in the locality.
-(See Policy 36) - d) Only permitting self-catering accommodation where the site or building is not appropriate for market or affordable housing provision on brownfield sites in the Local Development Plan's Centres or in conversions in the countryside (See Policy 37). - e) Permitting visitor attractions, recreational and leisure activities in or adjacent to Centres.
+- a) Allowing limited caravan, camping and chalet development (See appraisal for Policy 42) - b) Permitting new hotels and guest houses within Centres or through the conversion of appropriate existing buildings in the countryside. - c) Protecting against the loss of hotels and guesthouses unless it is proven that their continued use would not be viable or that peak demand can continue to be met in the locality.
+(See Policy 40) - d) Only permitting self-catering accommodation where the site or building is not appropriate for market or affordable housing provision on brownfield sites in the Local Development Plan's Centres or in conversions in the countryside (See Policy 41). - e) Permitting visitor attractions, recreational and leisure activities in or adjacent to Centres.
 Proposals in the countryside will need to demonstrate why a 'Rural Centre' or 'Countryside' location is essential.
 Countryside proposals should make use of existing buildings whenever possible. - f) Directing shore based facilities to the developed stretches of coast where compatible with adjacent uses.
-(See appraisal for Policy 17)
+(See appraisal for Policy 18)

-Activities which would damage the special qualities of the National Park will not be permitted, see Policy 8
+Activities which would damage the special qualities of the National Park will not be permitted, see Policy 8.
+Proposals under this policy which might represent a threat to any sites and species of European importance will not be permitted - see Policy 10.

-This appraisal concerns criterion d) of Policy 35, see appraisals for policies 17, 36, 37 and $38A^$
+This appraisal concerns criterion d) of Policy 39, see appraisals for policies 18, 40, 41 and 42